Rakshith-2905/Ekam/README.md

 # Ekam

 This is a Face recognition and emotion classification program written in python.
-The program uses the KDEF dataset to train the emotion classification.

-## Software Dependencies

-- Python 2.7
-- OpenCV 2.4

-## Outline of the project

-This project consists of three parts,
-1. Creating a dataset of the faces thats to be recognized
-2. Training the model
-3. Face recognition

-# Ekam

-This is a Face recognition and emotion classification program written in python.
 The program uses the KDEF http://www.emotionlab.se/resources/kdef dataset to train the emotion classification.

 ## Software Dependencies